silvansievers/doko/README.rst

   future, and so I hope the code can still be useful as it is.

-* Finally, if you decide to build upon the code base and find anything suspicious to be a bug, please let me know!
-You may just email me or create issues on bitbucket.
+* Finally, if you decide to build upon the code base and find anything which doesn't work, it is likely a bug and please let me know!
+Just drop an email or create an issue here.

 Compilation
 ===========